github7891/PY-DA-Team2/README.md

 `calibrate_prefit()`: Wraps a fitted classifier with calibration to adjust predicted probabilities to reach a target accuracy.

-## datasets
+## viz.py
-Files are saved in this folder for visualisation.
+Some visualisations for business analysis.